flextype-starter-kits/clean/README.md

 Clean is a minimalist Starter Kit for a blog or personal site.

 ## Features
+* Installed and preconfigured site, sitemap and twig plugins.
-* Markdown focused writing experience
+* Markdown focused writing experience.
-* Beautifully responsive
+* Beautifully responsive.
-* Built with TailwindCSS
+* Built with TailwindCSS.

 ## Dependencies